 - Support craft must follow port regulations and have due regard for all speed restrictions and safety navigation.

 - Support craft must remain a minimum of 50 metres from all commercial vessels and berths.
 Failure to maintain this distance is a security breach under Maritime Security.

 - The skipper must contact Fremantle VTS via VHF Channel 12 if any incident takes place and if any assistance is required.
 A full report on all incidents involving will be required.

 Fremantle VTS is manned 24/7 and can be contacted on VHF Channel 12 or on 9431 6333.

-The previously approved observer is required to submit a details of swim attempt form.
-Don’t forget to snap a photo at the finish line to upload with your details of swim form.
+The previously approved observer is required to submit an Observer Declaration Form.
+Don’t forget to snap a photo at the finish line to upload with your details of swim attempt form.